 Support for universal-character-name and "other implementation-defined characters" is new in C99.

 The C++ Standard uses the term nondigit to denote an identifier-nondigit.
 The C++ Standard does not specify the use of other implementation-defined characters.
-This is because such characters will have been replaced in translation phase 1 and not be visible here.
+This is because such characters will translation phase 1 and not be visible here.